Help Center/ Cloud Eye/ API Reference/ API V1/ Event Monitoring/ Querying Details of an Event

 Yes

-Specifies when the event occurred, which is a UNIX timestamp (ms).
-Since there is a latency between the client and the server, the data timestamp to be inserted should be within the period that starts from one hour before the current time plus 20s to 10 minutes after the current time minus 20s.
-In this way, the timestamp will be inserted to the database without being affected by the latency.
+Since there is a latency between the client and the server, the timestamp when data was inserted must be within the time range [Current time – 1h + 20s, Current time + 10 mins – 20s].
+In this way, the data will be inserted to the database without being affected by the latency.

 detail